 About the dragon

-- Open, short grasslands usually with some rocks to bask on
+- Open, short grasslands, with some rocks to bask on.

-- Prefer areas that have not been cultivated, dominated by native wallaby grasses, spear grasses, tussock grasses, and kangaroo grass
+- Prefer areas that have not been cultivated or distrubed and dominated by native wallaby grasses, spear grasses, tussock grasses, and kangaroo grass.

-- Some areas to consider might be rail reserves, roadsides and cemeteries as they as less likely to be disturbed
+- Some areas to consider as suitable habitat might be rail reserves, roadsides and cemeteries - as they as less likely to be disturbed

 How can you help?

-- Visit one of our three zoos - Zoos Victoria is a not-for-profit organisation - we rely on the support of our visitors and members.
+- Visit one of our three zoos - Zoos Victoria is a not-for-profit organisation - we rely on the support of our visitors and members for conservation work.
 By visiting Healesville Sanctuary, Melbourne Zoo or Werribee Open Range Zoo, you will be supporting our work to fight extinction.

 Saving the Grassland Earless Dragon